Additional RUSALCA Info

 Click images or links below for detailed mission logs and updates.

-September 30 Log September 30 Log RUSALCA is an excellent example of how working together across borders leads to far greater scientific outcomes than either one of our countries could have achieved by themselves.
+Mission Summary Mission Summary RUSALCA is an excellent example of how working together across borders leads to far greater scientific outcomes than either the United States or Russia could have achieved alone.

-September 29 Log September 29 Log Phytoplankton is a very important basic food source in the marine ecosystem.
+September 29 Log September 29 Phytoplankton is an important basic food source in the marine ecosystem.
 In recent years, many different environmental conditions that affect phytoplankton growth have changed in the Arctic Ocean.

-September 28 Log September 28 Log It's cold and windy, a typical night in the Chukchi Sea.
-We are on the back corner of the deck hauling our elaborate “butterfly net” in by hand, anxious to see what tiny creatures – known as zooplankton – that it has swept from the ocean’s depths.
+September 28 Log September 28 It's cold and windy, a typical night in the Chukchi Sea.
+We are on deck, hauling our elaborate "butterfly net" in by hand, and anxious to see what tiny creatures — known as zooplankton — we have swept up from the ocean's depths.

-September 27 Log September 27 Log Several things almost certainly occur over the course of a long cruise.
-A moment comes when things are going so poorly that you ask yourself, “Why do I keep coming out to sea and doing this to myself?”
+September 27 Log September 27 Several things almost certainly occur over the course of a long cruise.
+A moment comes when things are going so poorly that you ask, “Why do I keep coming out to sea and doing this to myself?”

-September 21 Log September 21 Log Lucky 13: the only sighting of bowhead whales on the RUSALCA cruise so far occurred the morning of 13 September, the 11th day of the mission.
+September 21 Log September 21 Lucky 13: the only sighting of bowhead whales on the RUSALCA cruise so far occurred the morning of September 13, the 11th day of the mission.

-September 18 Log September 18 Log On the map of proposed stations for the RUSALCA expedition, six sites sit near 75 and 76 degrees north – far north of the other sites.
-Early this week, satellite maps revealed that the ice had been blown north of these sites, allowing a rare chance to visit them.
+September 18 Log September 18 On the map of proposed stations for this expedition, six sites sit near 75º and 76º N — far north of the other sites.
+Early this week, satellite maps revealed that the ice had been blown north of these sites, allowing us a rare chance to visit them.

-September 14 Log September 14 Log The sampling stations for the RUSALCA expeditions have been planned and precisely pinpointed in advance, but which ones we actually get to is another question entirely – all because of the ice.
+September 14 Log September 14 The sampling stations for the RUSALCA expeditions have precisely pinpointed in advance, but which ones we can actually access is another question entirely - all because of the ice.

-September 11 Log September 11 Log Aleksey Ostrovskiy, Representative of Group Alliance, the coordinator of the Russian side of RUSALCA, describes his role in Russian-American RUSALCA project.
+September 11 Log September 11 Aleksey Ostrovskiy, a representative of Group Alliance, the coordinator of the Russian side of RUSALCA, describes his role in the RUSALCA project.

-September 10 Log September 10 Log For over a day, we have been plowing through what’s estimated to be 6-8 foot swell in the Chukchi Sea.
-Heading into it has meant the ship has cut its speed to about 6 knots (nautical miles per hour).
-It has also meant that a number of people have felt the effects of seasickness.
+September 10 Log September 10 For over a day, we have been plowing through what's estimated to be 6 to 8 foot swell in the Chukchi Sea.
+Heading into it, the ship has cut its speed to about 6 knots (nautical miles per hour) and a number of people have felt the effects of seasickness.

 Sign up for the Ocean Explorer E-mail Update List.